zeeev/wham/README.md

 ### wham

-Alignment anomalies within a single bamfile.
+Detecting alignment anomalies within a single bamfile.
 Do not use.

-Detecting

 ### whamy